ruggeri/tech-notes/randos/automotive/electric-car-charging.md

     - I believe the CCS1 connector retains the AC pins, but I don't know why?
 Maybe some electronics on the car might be powered off AC?
       The CCS2 connector doesn't retain the AC pins.
-  - Most non-Tesla, non-Japan manufacturers are going with CCS.
+  - Most non-Tesla, non-Japan manufacturers were going with CCS.
+  - However, as of 2025-09-XX, NACS (Tesla) has won.
+Cars like the 2025 Hyundai Ioniq 5 have NACS and no CCS1.
 - CHAdeMO
   - Some weird pun that means tea?
   - Ubiquitous in Japan.